Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Empirical Analysis of the Pre-trial Risk Assessment

-The next important consideration in constructing a new policy is the form of the utility function.
-Recall that in our parameterization we must define the difference in utilities when there is and is not a new violent criminal activity, $u(a) = u(1,a) - u(0,a)$, for both actions $a \in \{0,1\}$.
-Similarly, we need to define the baseline ``cost'' of action $a$, $c(a) = u(0,a)$.
-While the marginal monetary cost of triggering the NVCA flag versus not can be considered approximately zero given the initial fixed cost of collecting the data for the PSA, there are other costs to consider.
-For instance, to the extent that triggering the NVCA flag increases the likelihood of pre-trial detention, it will lead to an increase in fiscal costs --- e.g., housing, security, and transportation --- directly incident on the jurisdiction.
-Furthermore, there are potential socioeconomic costs to the defendant and their community.
-To represent these costs, we will place zero cost on not triggering the NVCA flag, $c(0) = 0$, and a cost of 1 on triggering the flag, $c(1) = -1$.
-We then assign an equal utility gain from avoiding an NVCA, $u(1) = u(0) = u$ (equivalently, the cost of an NVCA is $-u$).
-This yields a utility function of the form $u(y, a) = u \times y - a$.
-We will consider how increasing the cost of an NVCA relative to the cost of triggering the flag changes the policies we learn.
+\paragraph{Choosing the utility function.} Recall that in our parameterization we must define the difference in utilities when there is and is not an NVCA, $u(a) = u(1,a) - u(0,a)$, for both actions $a \in \{0,1\}$.
+This captures the benefits of avoiding an NVCA.
+Countering this benefit is the baseline cost of action $a$, $c(a) = u(0,a)$.
+The marginal monetary cost of triggering the NVCA flag is zero given the initial fixed cost of collecting the data for the PSA.
+However, to the extent that triggering the NVCA flag increases the likelihood of pre-trial detention, it will lead to an increase in fiscal costs --- e.g., housing, security, and transportation --- for the jurisdiction.
+Furthermore, there are potential socioeconomic costs to the defendant and their community that balance against potential benefits from avoiding more criminal activity.